 There is no cure for MLII and treatment is supportive.
 Interactive programs to stimulate cognitive development, as well as ''low-impact'' therapies (such as aqua therapy) and occupational and/or speech therapy may be beneficial.
 Gingivectomy may be considered in those with severe mouth pain and infections.
 Respiratory support and assisted ventilation may be necessary in some cases.
 Infants and toddlers should have regular follow-ups (every 3 months) to monitor cardiac and pulmonary functioning, and afterwards every year throughout early childhood.

-The prognosis is poor with fatal outcome (most commonly due to cardiorespiratory insufficiency) most often occurring in childhood.
+The prognosis is poor with a fatal outcome (most commonly due to cardiorespiratory insufficiency) most often occurring in childhood.

 - Dr Jules LEROY